Giant Swing

 The Giant Swing in Bangkok was originally constructed in 1784 in front of the Devasathan shrine by King Rama I. Being made of wood the Swing was rebuilt in April 2005 using 6 Teak tree trunks in the process.
 The original wood was moved to the National Museum not far away.
 During the reign of Rama II the swing ceremony was discontinued as the swing had become structurally damaged by lightning.
 The rebuilt swing was dedicated in royal ceremonies presided over by His Majesty King Bhumibol Adulyadej in September 2007.

-See also Dusit Palace
+See also Victory Monument

 An iconic fixture of Bangkok, the Giant Swing stands out as a prominent landmark, particularly enchanting when illuminated at night alongside the renowned neighboring temple.
 Remarkably, there’s no admission fee attached, granting you the freedom to explore, stroll, and capture photographs.
 Nonetheless, do exercise caution when navigating the road traffic.
 Importantly, there’s no requirement to purchase a ticket; the experience is entirely complimentary.